Raymond III, Count of Tripoli: New conflicts

 Raymond accompanied the royal army to Oultrejordain.
 During his absence, troops from the nearby Muslim towns invaded Galilee and captured 500 women.
-The invaders seized a fortified cave near Tiberias, with the assistance of the local Christian garrison.
+The invaders seized a fortified cave near Tiberias, with the assistance of the native Christian garrison.
 The royal army returned to the kingdom's central territories, because Baldwin suspected that Saladin was planning further raids.
 Raymond went to Tiberias, where he fell seriously ill.
 When Saladin besieged the castle of Bethsain (now Beit She'an in Israel) on 13 July, Raymond dispatched his stepson Hugh to command the troops of Galilee and join the royal army assembling near Saffuriya.
 The royal army forced Saladin to withdraw his troops from the principality.
 Raymond made a plundering raid on the region of Bosra in late 1182.
 According to Hamilton, it was "a reconnaissance expedition" because Bosra was an excellent location to study the southward movements of the Damascus army.

-Saladin seized Aleppo, the Zengids' last important stronghold in Syria, on 12 June 1183; he soon decided to invade the kingdom and bring the crusaders to a pitched battle.
+Saladin seized Aleppo, the Zengids' last important stronghold in Syria, on 12 June 1183; he soon decided to invade the Kingdom of Jerusalem and bring the crusaders to a pitched battle.
 At Baldwin's order, more than 1,000 knights and about 15,000 foot soldiers gathered at Saffuriya.
 Raymond hurried to the mustering point.
 Baldwin developed a fever, which forced him to appoint Guy of Lusignan bailiff.
 Saladin crossed the Jordan and pillaged Bethsan on 29 September.
 Although he continued his campaign for nine days, the crusaders refrained from attacking his troops.
 William of Tyre reported that most common soldiers accused Guy's opponents of refusing to attack the invaders because they feared that a victory would strengthen Guy's position.

-Relations between Guy and the king became tense during the following months.
+Relations between Guy and the King became tense during the following months.
 Baldwin summoned the realm's barons to an assembly to discuss the future of the kingdom's administration.
-Raymond, Bohemond, Reginald of Sidon and the Ibelin brothers easily persuaded him to dismiss Guy.
-They also convinced the king to make Guy's infant stepson, Baldwin of Montferrat, his heir, and the child was crowned on 20 November 1183.
-William of Tyre reported that it was "the general wish" that the king should appoint a regent, and most of the barons said that only Raymond "was suited to hold this office".
+Although the Latin patriarch of Jerusalem Heraclius, and the grand masters of the Templars and Hospitallers tried to intervene on Guy's behalf, Raymond, Bohemond, Reginald of Sidon and the Ibelin brothers easily persuaded him to dismiss his brother-in-law.
+They also convinced the King to make Guy's infant stepson, Baldwin of Montferrat, his heir, and the child was crowned on 20 November 1183.
+William of Tyre reported that it was "the general wish" that the King should appoint a regent, and most of the barons said that only Raymond "was suited to hold this office".
 The assembly was soon dissolved, because news about Saladin's sudden attack against Châtillon's Kerak Castle reached Jerusalem.
-The king mustered an army, but could not personally participate in the campaign for long and appointed Raymond to command the army before it crossed the Jordan.
+The King mustered an army, but could not personally participate in the campaign for long and appointed Raymond to command the army before it crossed the Jordan.
 Learning about the arrival of the relief army, Saladin lifted the siege on 3 or 4 December.